smallcute123/Spectre-Attacks-in-SonicBOOM/README.md

 # Spectre-Attacks-in-SonicBOOM
-This repository contains a customized version of Spectre attacks to run on FPGA hardware that boots a Debian-based operating system (Linux kernel v5.18.18).
+This repository contains a customized implementation of Spectre attacks designed to run on FPGA hardware that boots a Debian-based operating system (Linux kernel v5.16.14).
 The hardware platform is built using the SonicBOOM out-of-order RISC-V processor core.

+Note: Based on our experimental results, Linux kernel version 5.18 and later may disable the use of the rdcycle instruction in user mode.
+As a result, this attack may not function correctly on such systems.
+For now, to get the attack working, you’ll need to use a Linux system image with a kernel version earlier than 5.18, or align your setup exactly with the version we used (v5.16.14), which we confirmed to work reliably on our FPGA board.